-Kevin Andrews, EOC, 803-734-9925, kandrews@eoc.sc.gov SCDE Office of Research and Data Analysis, 803-734-8086
+Matthew R. Lavery, EOC, 803-734-8827 mlavery@eoc.sc.gov SCDE Office of Research and Data Analysis, 803-734-8086

-Section VI: PALMETTO GOLD AND SILVER
+Section VII: PALMETTO GOLD AND SILVER

-Please note that statewide assessments (Spring 2020), accountability and reporting requirements in the Elementary and Secondary Education Act (ESEA) for the 2019-2020 school year were suspended due to the impact of COVID-19 on schools.
-Palmetto Gold and Silver will be suspended for one year.
+Please note that, as described in Section I, some accountability and reporting requirements in the Elementary and Secondary Education Act (ESEA) for the 2020-2021 school year were suspended due to the impact of COVID-19 on schools and that ratings will not be awarded for the 2020-21 school year.
+Since the Palmetto Gold and Silver criteria are dependent of report card ratings, no schools can currently be recognized under these programs.